Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Blurbs/Rebirth Short Story.md

 ...

 I think I was curled up in a ball on my mat in the floor.
 There wasn't even a chair anymore.
 I wasn't sure there ever had been.
 It felt like my eyes had closed one night and refused to open again, leaving me blind, deaf, and without taste or touch.
-All I had left were the scents that should have been of home, that should have drafted in through the halls, that should have filled me with visions of cilantro and
+All I had left were the scents that should have been of home, that should have drafted in through the halls, that should have filled me with visions of saffron and paellas.
+And yet there was nothing.

+The only thing that filled my nostrils were the sharp smells of disinfectant and salt.
+That stupid smell of salt.
+My only relief came after some inordinate period of time, when it was replaced by putrescence.
+After a while, I couldn't tell if I had gotten used to it or if I had lost my sense of smell too.
+Nothing was left of who I once was.

+I floated there, in that sensory deprivation chamber of my mind, and became aware of unreality.
+It felt like my nerves just snapped into place one day.
+Instead of seeing nothing, I saw a black void, removed of anything that could lend a sense of s